 I moved closer, all the time keeping him under surveillance and avoiding his searching eyes.

 Then, satisfied I was not at this location, he started moving to the next, before I’d last seen him in the distance.
-It was the epicentre of the explosion and the one where there was a high concentration of police and rescue workers.
+It was the epicenter of the explosion and the one where there was a high concentration of police and rescue workers.

 I saw him take another look around, perhaps he suspected I might be near, then again satisfied, moved on.